Carrion's disease

 Carrion's disease is an infectious disease produced by Bartonella bacilliformis infection.
 It is named after Daniel Alcides Carrión.
+Bacteriologist Hideyo Noguchi alongside fellow researcher Evelyn Tilden continuing his research after his death proved Carrion's disease and verruca peruana were the same species.

 Signs and symptoms

 The clinical symptoms of bartonellosis are pleomorphic and some patients from endemic areas may be asymptomatic.
 The two classical clinical presentations are the acute phase and the chronic phase, corresponding to the two different host cell types invaded by the bacterium (red blood cells and endothelial cells).
 An individual can be affected by either or both phases.